Iran and the European Union

 - Since the early 1990s, relations between the European Union and Iran have correlated with Iran's domestic situation.
 Relations have grown closer during times of political openings in Tehran and tenser when the regime becomes more repressive.

 - To address political, economic and human rights issues, the European Union has preferred to conduct relations with Iran in a dialogue format, instead of through the usual Trade and Cooperation and Political Dialogue Agreements.

-- Britain, France and Germany have taken the diplomatic lead on nuclear negotiations with Iran.
+- Britain, France and Germany took the diplomatic lead on nuclear negotiations with Iran.
 They established a framework that kept the door open for indirect and direct negotiations between the United States and Iran.

-- Since 2005, the nuclear controversy has surpassed all strategic issues—energy, Middle East security, trade and even human rights—in EU-Iran relations.
-As a result, the EU policy has increasingly resembled U.S. policy on Iran.
+- After 2005, the nuclear controversy surpassed all strategic issues—energy, Middle East security, trade and even human rights—in EU-Iran relations.
+As a result, the EU policy increasingly resembled U.S. policy on Iran.
 A decade of independent and imaginative EU policy ended with the passage of U.N.
 Resolution 1929 in June 2010.